-To book Nick Clegg (US) please contact a JLA agent.
+To book Nick Clegg (US) please contact your JLA Agent.

 Nick rode a wave of popular support, becoming the first Liberal Democrat to achieve high office.
 To the surprise of sceptics the Coalition lasted the full term, before taking its toll on the party.
 He’s since written Between The Extremes, exploring how populism has affected those in power and arguing for the need to reclaim the centre ground.
 Unashamedly pro-EU, he believes British voters should make the final decision on Brexit after the ‘Rubik’s cube’ of negotiations.